sjdv1982/seamless/wip/slash/readme.txt

 grep 'CA' pdbsplit/model-3 | head -20 > model-3/CA
 grep 'N' pdbsplit/model-3 > model-3/ATOM1
 grep CB pdbsplit/model-3 > model-3/CB
-@mount . ~/splitpdb
+@map . ~/splitpdb

-Slash0 parsing:
+Slash-1 parsing:
 Check for """, ''' => "Not supported" message
 Split into lines and strip each line
 Check for \ on the end of a line => "Not supported" message